What are the Farne Islands?

 Will remain closed for 2021

-We are working hard to reopen this island soon.
+Will reopen to visitors 21 June 2021.
+Landing slots will be for 1 hour and visitor numbers will be limited in the first few weeks following opening.
 Inner Farne is home to puffins, shags, guillemots, Arctic terns and many other birds.
 The National Trust rangers live on Inner Farne for nine months of the year and welcome the visitors arriving by boat.

 During the breeding season (May to July) the Farnes host up to 23 species of birds, including around 37,000 pairs of puffins.